haojustin/foundit/team/AI_CODING.md

 **Justin Hao:**
 I used chatgpt to help me understand the react native stack navigator.
 I watched a lot of YouTube videos but I still had trouble with moving between pages on our app.
 Eventually, I entered specific chunks of my post codebase and it was able to give me a breakdown of possible implementations.
 Although the implementations weren't copy-paste-ready since they required implementation in different files that depended on each other, it gave me an idea of how to approach it.

+**Kendrick Lee:**
+I used ChatGPT to help me make the profile page UI within the tab bar.
+I was also having difficulty with linking the settings page into the profile page as a button since the settings page would still show up on the tab bar even though I thought I removed it.
+I used ChatGPT to help me hide the settings page on the tab bar feature and link the page to a button, which I had previously linked on the wrong page.